All Episodes

 Oh, okay.

-Well, I mean, obviously that's a whole show unto itself, whether this is a very good thing.
+Well, I mean, obviously that's a whole show unto itself, whether this is Mark Penn.

 Yes, it is, absolutely.

-Listen, the Clinton can be a good idea.
+Listen, the Clinton candidates are going to be a little bit more.

-Why didn't they fire Mark Penn to say we're gonna be the American candidate and sh we're gonna portray him as whatever?
+Why didn't they fire Mark Penn to say we're going to be the American candidate and we're going to portray him as whatever.

 Now, Hillary Clinton has never been out there, obviously, questioning whether Barack Obama is American.

-The guy, what is it, eighty-four mentions of where Obama was born in his Twitter account alone?
+The guy, what is it, 84 mentions of where Obama was born in his Twitter account alone?

-I mean, this is not someone who I'm not even sure he believes it now, but he knows that it was politically expedient that he had to come to the city.
+I mean, this is not someone who I'm not even sure he believes it now, but he knows that it was politically expedient that he had to come.

 And this is it.